Learning curve: "Steep learning curve"

 The expression "steep learning curve" is used with opposite meanings.
-Most sources, including the Oxford English Dictionary, the American Heritage Dictionary of the English Language, and Merriam-Webster’s Collegiate Dictionary, define a learning curve as the rate at which skill is acquired, so a steep increase would mean a quick increment of skill.
+Most sources, including the Oxford Dictionary of English, the American Heritage Dictionary of the English Language, and Merriam-Webster's Collegiate Dictionary, define a learning curve as the rate at which skill is acquired, so a steep increase would mean a quick increment of skill.

 However, the term is often used in common English with the meaning of a difficult initial learning process.

-Arguably, the common English use is due to metaphorical interpretation of the curve as a hill to climb.
+The common English usage aligns with a metaphorical interpretation of the learning curve as a hill to climb.
 (A steeper hill is initially hard, while a gentle slope is less strainful, though sometimes rather tedious.
 Accordingly, the shape of the curve (hill) may not indicate the total amount of work required.
 Instead, it can be understood as a matter of preference related to ambition, personality and learning style.)

-The term 'learning curve' with meanings of 'easy' and 'difficult' can be described with adjectives like 'short' and 'long' rather than steep and 'shallow'.
+The term learning curve with meanings of easy and difficult can be described with adjectives like short and long rather than shallow and steep.
 If two products have similar functionality then the one with a "steep" curve is probably better, because it can be learned in a shorter time.
 On the other hand, if two products have different functionality, then one with a short curve (a short time to learn) and limited functionality may not be as good as one with a long curve (a long time to learn) and greater functionality.

 For example, the Windows program Notepad is extremely simple to learn, but offers little after this.
 At the other extreme is the UNIX terminal editor vi or Vim, which is difficult to learn, but offers a wide array of features after the user has learned how to use it.